Ultimate Guide to Mastering Your Pull-Ups: Tips and Techniques for All Levels

 By: Aimee Heckel

 Hate ’em or love ’em, but pull-ups are an incredible upper-body exercise that work your back, shoulders, chest, forearms, abs, and grip.
-So, it’s a smart goal to want to improve your pull-ups – whether that means getting one single, unassisted pull-up, or improving the speed, form, and reps.
+Wondering what muscles do pull-ups work?
+Primarily your lats, upper back, arms, and core.
+So, it’s a smart goal to want to improve your pull-ups—whether that means getting one single, unassisted pull-up, or improving the speed, form, and reps.
+We’ll also cover chin-up vs pull-up, how to do a pull-up with proper form, and how to get better at pull-ups using simple tools.

 Note: A pull-up isn’t the same thing as a chin-up.
-A pull-up uses an overhand grip (palms facing away from you), whereas a chin-up uses an underhand grip (palms facing toward you).
-Chin-ups allow you to use your biceps – which can make them easier -- and they have a narrower grip.
+Chin-up vs pull-up: A pull-up uses an overhand grip (palms facing away from you), whereas a chin-up uses an underhand grip (palms facing toward you).
+Chin-ups allow you to use your biceps-which can make them easier-and they have a narrower grip.
 Your shoulders are also externally rotated for a chin-up.
 Pull-ups are wider and use more back, especially lats.
 Both chin-ups and pull-ups are valuable exercises.

-Here’s a look at how to get your first pull-up, how to do a proper pull-up, and how to keep progressing the exercise.
+Here’s a look at how to get your first pull-up, how to do a pull-up correctly, and how to keep progressing the exercise.

 HOW TO GET YOUR FIRST PULL-UP